remix-run/remix/docs/discussion/state-management.md

 }
 ```

-Instead of synchronizing state, you can simply read and set the state in the URL directly with boring old HTML forms.
+Instead of synchronizing the state, you can simply read and set the state in the URL directly with boring old HTML forms.

 ```tsx good lines=[5,9-16]
 import { Form, useSearchParams } from "@remix-run/react";